sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 devtoSkip: true
 ---

 In my [previous article](/posts/hidden-cost-of-google-protobuf-value/), I explored the performance bottlenecks of using dynamic JSON structures like `google.protobuf.Value` and official `protojson` in Go.
-The benchmark results were clear: reflection, pointer chasing, and runtime descriptor traversal add significant latency and memory allocation overhead.
+The benchmark results pointed at the same culprit over and over: reflection, pointer chasing, and descriptor traversal were showing up as real latency and allocation costs.

 ProtoJSON sits in an awkward place.
 It gives Protobuf-backed APIs a JSON representation that human operators, browsers, API gateways, and debugging tools can work with, but Go’s official `protojson` implementation pays heavily for this generality.
 To resolve field names, enum values, presence semantics, and message structure at runtime, it has to walk message descriptors using Protobuf reflection (`protoreflect`) and allocate intermediate values.

 This is the right tradeoff for correctness and compatibility.
 But it made me wonder: *how much of this cost is fundamental to ProtoJSON, and how much comes from repeatedly resolving schema mappings at runtime?*

-To explore this, I built [protojsonx](https://github.com/sudorandom/protojsonx), an experimental, mostly API-compatible replacement for Go's official `protojson` library.
+So I built [protojsonx](https://github.com/sudorandom/protojsonx), partly as an experiment and partly because I wanted to know whether ProtoJSON was inherently slow or whether Go’s implementation was paying too much runtime bookkeeping cost.
 It implements two strategies: compiling descriptors into flat offset layout tables once at startup (**Runtime Table Mode**), and generating static, reflection-free parsing routines via a protoc plugin (**Generated Plugin Mode**).

-In this post, we'll look at the benchmarks comparing standard `protojson`, raw struct-based JSON serializers (`encoding/json` and `json` v2), `protojsonx` (both in Runtime Table and Generated Plugin modes), and raw binary Protobuf (`proto` and the optimized reflection-free `vtproto`).
-The results show that by leveraging schema knowledge up-front, ProtoJSON performance can get surprisingly close to standard binary Protobuf speeds, and in these benchmarks it surpasses generic JSON throughput.
+In this post, we'll look at the benchmarks comparing standard `protojson`, raw struct-based JSON serializers (`encoding/json` and `github.com/go-json-experiment/json`), `protojsonx` in both modes, and raw binary Protobuf (`proto` and the optimized reflection-free `vtproto`).
+The interesting part is that moving schema work out of the hot path gets ProtoJSON much closer to ordinary JSON and binary protobuf than I expected.

 {{< github-repo repo="sudorandom/protojsonx" description="An experimental faster ProtoJSON encoder and decoder for Go." >}}